zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 ![Required](https://img.shields.io/badge/Required-red)

-**Description:** Local file path or remote URL to add to the package
+**Description:** Local file path or remote URL to pull into the package

 |          |          |
 | -------- | -------- |